 Why Is Education Important?
 A Q&A with Dr. Gregory W. Fowler

-Our New@SNHU team asked Chief Academic Officer Dr. Gregory W. Fowler why he believes education is important.
+Our New@SNHU team asked former Chief Academic Officer Dr. Gregory W. Fowler why he believes education is important.
 In response, Dr. Fowler spoke about what education has meant to him:

 Why is education important to each of us as individuals and to society as a whole?

 People, individually and in the various ways they organize themselves, as well as the universe we live in, are complex.
 Education enables us to successfully navigate our way through those complexities.
 In a world of competing interests and various potential outcomes, becoming educated helps us to sift through what is important and what is not to achieve our aims, whether it is something as simple as the costs of buying a candy bar, a successful path to the presidency or the elements necessary to send a satellite beyond our galaxy.

 Humans are constantly forced to make choices (some don’t recognize that even choosing not to choose is a choice), all of which have repercussions.
 Education positions us to make the most informed choices and therefore live with the consequences, even when things don’t turn out as we expect, because even then, the learned person understands that they are being educated.

 What led you on your journey in education?